simplex-chat/simplexmq/protocol/simplex-messaging.md

 - Snapshots of the database they use to store queues and messages (instead simplex messaging clients must manage redundancy by using more than one simplex messaging server).
 In-memory persistence is recommended.

-- Any other information that may compromise privacy or [forward secrecy][4] of communication between clients using simplex messaging servers.
+- Any other information that may compromise privacy or [forward secrecy][4] of communication between clients using simplex messaging servers (the servers cannot compromise forward secrecy of any application layer protocol, such as double ratchet).

 ## Message delivery notifications